Aidbox/aidbox-dotnet/ROADMAP.md

 #### FHIR extensions

-Make it possible to add extensions
+Make it possible to add extensions.

 ```c#
 var patient = new Patient();